apollographql/apollo-server/docs/source/federation/federation-spec.md

 ## Resolve requests for entities

-Execution of a federated graph requries being able to "enter" into a service at an entity type.
+Execution of a federated graph requires being able to "enter" into a service at an entity type.
 To do this, federated services need to do two things:

 * Make each entity in the schema part of the `_Entity` union
 * Implement the `_entities` field on the query root